 Worry is a part of our day-to-day lives, and it is not a bad thing.
 In fact, it is important to try not to think of any of our emotions as "good" or "bad."
-That being said, some people experience worry more easily or more quickly than others, and it does affect their happiness.
+Some people experience worry more easily or more quickly than others, and it does affect their happiness.

-This is not to say individuals who suffer from excessive worry will develop an anxiety disorder or necessarily meet the qualifications for an anxiety diagnosis.
+This is not to say individuals who live with excessive worry will develop an anxiety disorder or necessarily meet the qualifications for an anxiety diagnosis.
 However, they should have their symptoms evaluated by a licensed mental health professional to rule out underlying causes for their feelings.

 What You Should Do About Worry